 Do you have a problem you can't solve on your own?
-Read the sections below to see if PWDA can help.
+Read this section to see if PWDA can help.
 If you're still not sure, you can contact PWDA to check.

 Who can use PWDA advocacy support services